 They were no underdogs.
 In fact, the defending champs were the odds-on favorites to win it all, but there are no easy roads to greatness and the soccer players of the USWNT proved as much on their path to 2019 Women’s World Cup glory in France in July.

 Of the 23 women on the USWNT roster, two of them hail from Long Island: Defender Crystal Dunn of New Hyde Park and my sister, midfielder Allie Long, of Northport.

 They battled through controversy from game one, where the team’s sportsmanship was called into question after their exuberant goal celebrations in a 13-0 record-setting takedown of Thailand.
 Some called it classless, others called it competitive spirit.
 Regardless of international opinion, the women continued to dominate.

-After going undefeated in the group stages, the team moved on to a ruthless gauntlet of the world’s best women’s soccer clubs in the elimination round.
+After going undefeated in the group stages, the team moved on to a ruthless gauntlet of the best women’s soccer teams the world has to offer in the elimination round.
 They fought through Spain, France, England, and finally the Netherlands on their way to a record fourth World Cup title.
-In total, the women came up against three of the top five teams on the Fédération Internationale de Football Association (FIFA) Women’s World Rankings.
+In total, the women came up against three of the top five teams on the FIFA Women’s World Rankings.

 Being the little brother of a spectacularly talented older sister has its perks.
 It earned me the opportunity to sit down with a world champion and talk to her about her team’s amazing World Cup victory, growing up on Long Island, watching previous USWNTs, and the afterglow of winning it all.
 Crystal Dunn, who was on a well-earned vacation, was unavailable for comment.